CONNEX-AB-Delivery-System/DS-SystemControlSoftware/README.md

 “ORDER: DELIVERY” - Order DT to start driving to destination and deliver container.

 “STOP" - halt all movement of truck.

+## System Control Software (SCS) commands for testing purposes (while developing trucks):

+"run" - starts and executes part of the task you developed on Truck

+"stop" - stops part of the task you developed on Truck.

+"kill" - stops program on Truck.

 ## Forklift Truck [Package Handling Truck] (FT) pre-condition state: